Ask Lilly: My First Sex Toy edition

 - Understand safe sex toy materials.
 You want to avoid anything porous.
 Stick with silicone from trusted brands, hard (ABS) plastic, glass, metal and wood.

 - If you’re buying a sex toy for someone with a clitoris who has never orgasmed from penetrative sex, then don’t get an internal vibe.
-Get an external vibe and a stronger one at that.
+Get an external vibe and a stronger one at that but don’t feel like you have to jump right to the Magic Wand.

 Where to shop

 Please, don’t go to Amazon.
 The first place I recommend you shop at if you’re in the US is Shevibe.
 They have great prices and are a trustworthy company.
 You’ll get great customer service, too.
 They’ve been around for awhile and I adore them.
 For silicone dildos and butt toys, plus some harnesses and paddles, you can also go directly to the manufacturer I adore most – Tantus.
 They often have great sales.
 If you’re in Canada Come As You Are is good.
-Lovedreamer is decent.
-They have good prices on some things, sometimes have great sales.
-They stock a whole lot of unsafe stuff, though, so pouring through their stock might be a little daunting.
-For UK peeps, try Lovehoney.
-They also stock a good deal of unsafe stuff, but you can find deals and quality toys there too. *Apparently this paragraph is not sufficient for some people.
+A few smaller, feminist sex shops I support are Smitten Kitten and Early to Bed.
+Now, you may notice a lack of UK and Canadian shops.
+I’ve stopped supporting Lovehoney and Lovedreamer, two I had previously listed here.
+Lovedreamer would hold onto my affiliate earnings for ages and be unreachable.
+This doesn’t give me enough trust in them treating you, the customer, properly.
+I’m working on finding new shops in other countries that I can support fully and trust. *Apparently this paragraph is not sufficient for some people.
 If you want the details on why I recommend these shops, read my long-winded comment below.
 Also read this post.

 Deciding on sex toy size

-Base the size of the toy, if it’s meant for insertion, on what has already been inserted into said orifice.
+Base the size of your first sex toy, if it’s meant for insertion, on what has already been inserted into said orifice.
 Nothing?
 A finger?
 Two fingers?
 A cock?
 Not all people seeking their first sex toy need something tiny and/or wimpy on vibrations.
 If you’ve never had anything inserted, ever, you’re going to have to purchase two sizes – the warm-up and then the step-up.
 I realize it sounds like a waste of money, but you can’t just jump head first into these things.
 Starting with a warm-up can be key to the whole experience going well.
 I have a complete guide to choosing your first dildo that you should check out.
-For affordable silicone options, always check out the Tantus Grab Bag section.
 Also, consider the material.
 A very firm silicone, or other hard material, is going to feel bigger than the same size bio cock.
 There are a lot of under-$50 dildos listed here, too.

 Introducing the clitoris to a vibrator

 For those who can orgasm anywhere from somewhat easily to rarely, to unsure about owning a vibrator I have one that I recommend across the board: Doc Johnson’s Black Magic bullet.
 It’s affordable, it has vibrations that are more rumbly than buzzy, and with 4 levels it can work for a large variety of people.
 It’s versatile – can be used solo, together, and on any body part that might like some vibrations (external only, though please – I don’t feel that most corded bullets are meant for vaginal insertion and I wouldn’t trust them for anal insertion).
+I feel that the vibration range of the Black Magic allows for slightly less intense vibrations on the lower end of the scale when compared to the Gaia Eco mentioned above.
 A cute and tiny option is the OVO T2.
 It doesn’t pack the punch of the Black Magic Bullet, but it’s small and unobtrusive while still having pretty decent vibrations.
 The same can be said for the OVO D2.
 It’s similar in size to the Lelo Mia 2, has pretty decent vibrations and is quiet.
-The Lelo Mia 2 is more powerful than the OVO D2 and less powerful than the Jopen Lust L2.5.
+The Lelo Mia 2 is more powerful than the OVO D2 and less powerful than the Jopen Lust L2.5 and much less powerful than the We-Vibe Tango.

 G-spot for beginners